 You might have noticed “100% Arabica coffee” printed on your favourite coffee bean bags.
 As a matter of fact, the remaining 75% coffee in the world is under Arabica species, including your favourite one.
 The largest producer of Arabica Coffee is Brazil, followed closely by Colombia.

 Unlike Robusta plants, Arabica plants are sensitive to disease and climate change, which makes it much more difficult to grow.
 This high-quality coffee plant prefers temperature 15°C – 24°C and high altitude (600+ meters above sea level).
 Thus, it mainly grows in countries of South and Central America.
 And the best quality beans are in Africa and Asia.

 Since Arabica plants have few leaves and cherries, each coffee bean gets more nutrients.
 This leads to its wild and strong flavors.
 Compared to Robusta Coffee, Arabica coffee contains not only twice more sugar but also 60% more fats.
 Besides, high-quality Arabica coffee is able to provide you with hints of chocolate, caramel, and fruit.

 As a result, it’s rich, sweet and aromatic taste makes it the favourite for coffee drinkers.

 Pros & Cons

 - ½ the caffeine of robusta coffee

 Robusta Coffee vs Arabica Coffee Winner?

 It looks like all the yummy coffee in the cafés are Arabica coffee.
 That’s right.
 But does it mean you should only go for it?
-Not really but we’ll suspect you’ll like Arabica beans better.
+Not really.
+Like we’ve shown, robusta and arabica both have benefits, but we’ll suspect you’ll like Arabica beans better.